Facial Fillers in Brazil: restoring volume and contour with hyaluronic acid

 Temples

-Volume loss in the temples is a subtle but significant sign of aging.
+Volume loss in the temples is a subtle but significant sign of ageing.
 When the temples sink, the upper third of the face loses support, and the eyebrows may droop, giving the face a skeletal appearance.
 Filling this area is simple, quick, and produces a remarkable rejuvenating effect, restoring the natural convexity of the region.

 Marionette lines